cypress-io/cypress/README.md

 })
 ```

 Do you want to interact with the component?
-Full power!
+Go ahead!
 Do you want
 to have multiple components?
-Sure!
+No problem!

 ```js
 import Hello from '../../components/Hello.vue'